pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/AdaptiveCardHost.md

 All Elements and Actions of Adaptive Cards have been redefined using Fluent UI React, both for SharePoint and Microsoft Teams (in this case the "Fluent UI Northstar" library is not used), adding and improving features that are not managed in Microsoft's implementation of the "adaptivecards-fluentui" library (Theme support for example).

+Thanks to the "context" property that allows you to pass the SPFx context, whether the "data" property is passed or not, a new field called @context will be injected into the data object.

+This allows, using Adaptive Cards templating syntax, to access to the context informations using the following fields (for more information on these fields, refer to the [BaseComponentContext](https://docs.microsoft.com/en-us/javascript/api/sp-component-base/basecomponentcontext) class):
+- "aadInfo": property "aadInfo" of the SPFx context object.
+- "cultureInfo": "cultureInfo" property of the SPFx context object.
+- "legacyPageContext": "legacyPageContext" property of the SPFx context object.
+- "list": property "list" of the SPFx context object.
+- "listItem": property "listItem" of the SPFx context object.
+- "site": property "site" of the SPFx context object.
+- "user": "user" property of the SPFx context object.
+- "web": "web" property of the SPFx context object.
+- "theme": property "theme" from the current theme applied to the card.

 The Adaptive Cards version supported is 1.5, by using the 'adaptivecards' npm package version 2.10.0.

 Here is an example of the control in action inside a Web Part: